tenoxui/tenoxui/packages/@tenoxui-moxie/README.md

 # `@tenoxui/moxie`

-`tenoxui/moxie` is a small and lightweight CSS generation engine for creating custom `utility-first` CSS framework easily.
+`tenoxui/moxie` is a tiny and lightweight CSS generation engine for creating custom `utility-first` CSS framework easily.

 ## Features